ogata-lab/eipl-docs/en/docs/zoo/CNNRNN.md

 CNNRNN_20230514_1958_07_4_1.0.gif
 ```

-The following figure shows the results of inference at [unlearned position](../teach/overview.md#task).
-From left to right are the input image, the predicted image, and the predicted joint angles (dotted lines are true values).
-CNNRNN predicts the next time based on the extracted image features and robot joint angles.
-It is expected that the image features include information such as the color and position of the grasped object, and it is also important that the predicted image and robot joint angle are predicted appropriately as a set.
-However, experiments show that while the joint angles are appropriately predicted, only the robot hand is generated in the predicted image.
-Therefore, it is difficult to generate flexible motions based on object positions because the image features contain "only" information on the robot hand.
+The figure below shows the results of inference at an [untaught position](../teach/overview.md#task).
+The images are presented from left to right, showing the input image, the predicted image, and the predicted joint angles (with dotted lines representing the true values).
+CNNRNN predicts the next time step based on the extracted image features and robot joint angles.
+The image features are expected to include information such as the color and position of the grasped object.
+It is also critical that the predicted image and robot joint angles are appropriately aligned.
+However, experimental results indicate that while the joint angles are accurately predicted, the predicted image consists only of the robot hand.
+Consequently, generating flexible movements based on object positions becomes challenging because the image features only contain information about the robot hand.

 ![results_of_CNNRNN](img/cnnrnn/cnnrnn-rt.webp){: .center}